Are we done with object recognition? The iCub robot's perspective: Results on Object Categorization

-\subsubsection{\bf What do we gain by adding more instances?}
+\subsubsection{What do we gain by adding more instances?}

-We evaluated the impact of adding new object instances when training a recognition system.
-We consider this process as increasing the {\em semantic} variability of the training set, in contrast to increasing the {\em geometric} variability by showing more frames of a known object instance.
-We considered the same $15$-class categorization task of Sec.~\ref{sec:training-size-variability} and created four training sets containing frames sampled from an increasing number of instances per category, namely $1,3,5$ and $7$.
-For all dataset, training data was randomly sub-sampled from all available transformation sequences to achieve identical total size of $900$ images per category.
-Validation and test sets contained all frames for the remaining $2$ and $1$ instance (per category).
-We repeated the experiments for $10$ trials.
+We evaluated then the impact of experiencing less or more example object instances per category.
+We consider this process as increasing the {\em semantic} variability of the training set, in contrast to increasing the {\em geometric} variability by showing more frames of a given object.
+To this end, we kept the same $15$-class categorization task of Sec.~\ref{sec:training-size-variability} and created multiple training sets each containing an equal number of $900$ frames per category, but sampled from an increasing number of instances per category, namely $1,3,5$ and $7$ (i.e., we took all $900$ frames from one instance per category, then $300$ frames from each of the $3$ instances per category, and so forth).
+Validation and test sets are as in the previous experiment and we repeated again the experiment for $10$ trials.

-Fig.~\ref{fig:semantic-variability} reports the accuracy of different models tested on this problem.
-Results show that increasing the semantic variability dramatically improves the accuracy of all models by a similar margin (around $~15-20\%$).
-Moreover, from the observed trends we would expect these model to achieve even higher accuracy if more object instances were available.
+Results in Fig.~\ref{fig:semantic-variability} show that increasing the semantic variability dramatically improves the accuracy of {\it all} models by a similar margin (more than $20\%$), and performance does not saturate at $7$ example instances per category.
+To further support this finding, in the supplementary material we report results for the same experiment when discriminating between even less categories ($10$ and $5$) and in Sec.~\ref{sec:rgbd-cat} we show a similar effect on the Washington RGB-D dataset.

-Secondary observations: \begin{itemize} \item[$\bullet$] {Fine-tuning the networks seems to lead to worse performance than RLSC on feature extraction both for {\it CaffeNet} and {\it GoogLeNet}.} \item[$\bullet$] {Also in this setting we confirm ILSVRC results, with more recent networks outperforming previous ones but with {\it VGG-16} outperforming {\it GoogLeNet} when using feature extraction with RLSC.} \item[$\bullet$] {To further support our findings, in the supplementary material we report results for a similar experiment but discriminating only between $10$ or $5$ categories. } \end{itemize}
+Finally, it is worth noting that, when few example objects per category are available, {\em adaptive} fine-tuning (Dark Blue and Red) provides worst performance, suggesting that adapting ImageNet features (which are ``optimized'' for a rich categorization task) is not convenient if the dataset has poor semantic variability, as we also discuss in Sec.~\ref{sec:comparison}.

-\subsubsection{\bf Robot Vision and Image Retrieval}
+\subsubsection{Robot Vision and Image Retrieval}

-In this section we considered some of the main challenges associated to robot vision.
-While both robot vision and image retrieval address the same visual recognition problem, they are cast within two very different training regimes.
-We have identified here the two main causes of such difference (depicted in Fig.~\ref{fig:robo-vs-img}): $1$) \emph{semantic variability}, namely the amount of different object {\em instances} available for each category and $2$) the amount of {\em frames} per instance.